bmwijaya/Corrective-Action-Register/README.md

 ## Corrective Action Register

 The Safety Corrective and Preventive Action Register application was developed using Laravel framework.
-This application purpose are:
+This application purposes are:
 1. Record a Safety Inspection recommendation
 2. Record and monitor a Risk Management action
 3. Record and monitor an incident investigation recommendation